johntao/blog-2025/src/content/default/my-used-page.md

 - (F) Telerik Kendo: the OG commercial UI library (first launch in 2011). the tool has its place in the .NET eco-system
   - thus, I am fortunate enough to encounter it twice in my career
 - (F) CKEditor: first launched in 2003. encountered this tool twice in my career, seems to be the go-to option for WYSIWYG feature
+- Bootstrap

 ### Web Full-Stack & Application

-- (G) ASP.NET WebForm: viewstate, postback, code-behind, UpdatePanel, and the beautiful life cycle chart that I used to set as my wallpaper. good old days
+- (G) ASP.NET WebForm: viewstate, postback, code-behind, UpdatePanel, and the beautiful life cycle chart that I used to set as my wallpaper 🤣🤣.
+Good old days
-- (G) ASP.NET MVC: cultural shock migrating from WebForm to MVC, but got used to it once you figure out how controller and routing works. the messiest part is usually the over-complicated middleware setup
+- (G) ASP.NET MVC: cultural shock migrating from WebForm to MVC, but got used to it once you figure out how controller and routing works.
+  - the messiest part is usually the over-complicated middleware setup
 - (F) ASP.NET RazorPage: cleaner version of WebForm. it's better, but I saw it less in my work experience, what a shame
 - VirtoCommerce, Odoo, Grafana